jrhel/ot-harjoitustyo/dokumentaatio/alustava määrittelydokumentti.md

 ## User interface

-The user interface consists of a home page, a page/form for adding ne recipies, a page for each recipe, and a page for searhc results.
+The user interface implements a "browser"-like user experience, where significant operations open a new "page": All-in-all, the user interface consists of a home page, a page/form for adding ne recipies, a page for each recipe, and a page for searhc results.
 The home page allows the user to e.g. browse recipies, add new ones, and search for old ones:

 <img src="https://github.com/jrhel/ot-harjoitustyo/blob/master/dokumentaatio/illustrations/Alustettu%20aloitusnakyma.jpg">